RISAT-2

 RISAT-2, or Radar Imaging Satellite-2 was an Indian radar imaging reconnaissance satellite that was part of India's RISAT programme.
 It was procured from Israel Aerospace Industries (IAI) and successfully launched aboard a PSLV-CA launch vehicle at 01:15:00 UTC on 20 April 2009 from the Second Launch Pad at the Satish Dhawan Space Centre.

 It is designed to monitor India's borders and as part of anti-infiltration and anti-terrorist operations.
 The satellite has a mass of 300 kg.

 History

 RISAT-2 was procured following the 2008 Mumbai attacks, due to delay with the indigenously developed C-band for RISAT-1.
 It is India's first dedicated radar reconnaissance satellite.
-RISAT-2 was procured at a cost of USD 200 million from Israel.
+RISAT-2 was procured at a cost of US$200 million from Israel.
 In terms of configuration and capability it is identical to TecSAR-1 launched in 2008 by ISRO's PSLV which marked the beginning of India-Israel space cooperation.